Do your kids blame you for your divorce — even if you’re not the one who initiated it? Here’s how everyone can gain a new perspective.

 When bad things happen, people search for concrete reasons.
 Kids, in particular, have a tough time tolerating ambiguity.
 Blaming one parent for the divorce gives them a sense of certainty, which is much more comforting than reality: life is unpredictable and bad things happen to good people.
 Remember that you’re listening to a young person’s interpretation of events, which will change over time.
 By giving them space to be angry, you’ll allow them to move through the grieving process and adapt to the changes in their lives.

 Do you have questions about your custody arrangement or parenting time schedule, and how your child are being impacted?
 We can help.
-To speak with one of our highly skilled family law attorneys, please contact us today to schedule your completely free and confidential consultation.
+To speak with one of our highly skilled family law attorneys, please contact us today to schedule your initial confidential consultation.
 Call today: (888) 888-0919.